Gabi Ashkenazi: Political career

 In February 2019, the Israel Resilience Party, Telem and the Yesh Atid party announced that Ashkenazi would be joining their joint list for the 2019 Knesset election named Blue and White.
-Ashkenazi is number four on the new list of candidates, as another representative of the Israel Resilience Party.
-In 2020, Ashkenazi was appointed Minister of Foreign Affairs as a part of the Thirty-fifth government of Israel.
+Ashkenazi was number four on the new list of candidates, as another representative of the Israel Resilience Party.

+In 2020, Ashkenazi was appointed minister of foreign affairs as a part of the Thirty-fifth government of Israel.
 He officially took his oath of office on 17 May 2020.
 He served in the position until 13 June 2021, when he was replaced by Yair Lapid.
+He left Blue and White in 2021 and did not run for reelection to the Knesset in the 2021 election.

 Personal life

 He lives in Kfar Saba with his wife Ronit and their two children, Gali and Itai.
 Itai played quarterback in the Israeli Football League.

 Awards and recognition

 In March 2012, the city of Or Yehuda named a street after him.
+The decision was canceled in 2015.